[Full/waitlisted] Walk in Beauty: Pilgrimage of El Camino de Santiago, Spain | North Coast Route

 Theme: The Sound of the Genuine

 We walk along scenic mountain paths and through charming towns until we reach the promenade of Castro-Urdiales.
 We then head to the picturesque town of Santillana del Mar.
-At 5:00 pm, we’ll visit the Caves of Altamira, a UNESCO World Heritage Site, of extraordinary Paleolithic art.

 We spend the night in the Parador in Santillana del Mar.

 Comillas – San Vicente de la Barquera (12.4 km / 7.7 mi).
 Night in the Parador in Cangas de Onis